Clement G. Boothroyd: First World War service

 Boothroyd's initial aerial success with 20 Squadron came on 2 July 1918, when he destroyed a Fokker D.VII near Geluwe.
 On 11 August, he destroyed a kite balloon south of Heule.
 Then, on 20 September, he began a streak of ten victories that took him through double wins on 23 and 30 October; for this latter pair of double triumphs, he was piloted by fellow ace Capt.Horace Percy Lale.
 His final tally was: one balloon busted, one Fokker D.VII set afire in mid-air, nine others destroyed in flight, and one sent down out of control.

-Post First World War
+Post-war

-Boothroyd remained in the service postwar.
-On 1 August 1920, Observer Officer Clement Graham Boothroyd was Mentioned in Dispatches by General C. C. Monro for exemplary service in Waziristan.
+Boothroyd remained in the service post-war.
+On 1 August 1920, Observer Officer Clement Graham Boothroyd was mentioned in despatches by General C. C. Monro for exemplary service in Waziristan.
 On 12 December 1922, Boothroyd transferred to the Class A Reserve.
 Exactly four years later, he surrendered his commission.